-(2) The option award has a grant date of February 20, 2017 and vests pursuant to the following schedule: 25% of the options vested on January 1, 2020 and the remaining 75% of the option shall vest 6.25% of the option shares at the end of each successive three-month period thereafter
+(4) The option award has a grant date of February 27, 2020 and vests pursuant to the following schedule: 25% of the option vested on the one-year anniversary of the grant date and the remaining 75% of the option shall vest as to 6.25% of the option shares at the end of each successive three-month period thereafter.

-- (3) The option award has a grant date of February 20, 2018 and vests pursuant to the following schedule: 25% of the options vested on January 1, 2020 and the remaining 75% of the option shall vest 6.25% of the option shares at the end of each successive three-month period thereafter. - (4) The option award has a grant date of February 26, 2019 and vests pursuant to the following schedule: 25% of the options vested on the one-year anniversary of the grant date and the remaining 75% of the option shall vest 6.25% of the option shares at the end of each successive three-month period thereafter. - (5) The option award has a grant date of February 27, 2020 and vests pursuant to the following schedule: 25% of the options vested on the one-year anniversary of the grant date and the remaining 75% of the option shall vest 6.25% of the option shares at the end of each successive three-month period thereafter. - (6) The option award has a grant date of August 30, 2019 and vests pursuant to the following schedule: 25% of the options vested on the one-year anniversary of the grant date and the remaining 75% of the option shall vest 6.25% of the option shares at the end of each successive three-month period thereafter. - (7) The option award has a grant date of December 18, 2017 and vests pursuant to the following schedule: 25% of the options vested on the one-year anniversary of the grant date and the remaining 75% of the option shall vest 6.25% of the option shares at the end of each successive three-month period thereafter.
+- (5) The option award has a grant date of March 4, 2021 and vests pursuant to the following schedule: 25% of the option vested on the one-year anniversary of the grant date and the remaining 75% of the option shall vest as to 6.25% of the option shares at the end of each successive three-month period thereafter. - (6) The option award has a grant date of February 22, 2022 and vests pursuant to the following schedule: 25% of the option vests on the one-year anniversary of the grant date and the remaining 75% of the option shall vest as to 6.25% of the option shares at the end of each successive three-month period thereafter